cthoyt/cthoyt.github.io/_posts/2023-06-08-wikidata-awards.md

 built in.
 It's recommended to add a [point in time (P585)](https://www.wikidata.org/wiki/Property:P585) annotation to make a distinction between different periods.
-Further, it's recommended to add a refernce using the [reference url (P854)](https://www.wikidata.org/wiki/Property:P854) property that pints to a webpate with an announcement about the nomination or award.
+Further, it's recommended to add a refernce using the [reference url (P854)](https://www.wikidata.org/wiki/Property:P854) property that pints to a webpage with an announcement about the nomination or award.

 ![](/img/wikidata_add_nominee_1.png)